-There seems to be products popping up left and right, including ketone salts that make claims such as, "instant state of ketosis."
+There seem to be products popping up left and right, including ketone salts that make claims such as, instant state of ketosis.

 Is there any truth to these claims?

 My goal here is to explain all the current science we have on ketone salts and dispel any rumors floating around how they actually work as a dietary supplement.